telerik/document-processing-docs/libraries/radwordsprocessing/changes-and-backward-compatibility/backward-compatibility.md

 ### What to do now

 Use the assemblies with a version number ending with .40 suffix.
-The library doesn't contain code specific for .NET 4.5, thus an additional version is not needed.
+The library doesn't contain code specific for .NET Framework 4.5, thus an additional version is not needed.